-Semi-trucks often weigh over 10,000 pounds so injuries people sustain in crashes are more severe than in regular car accidents.
+Semi-trucks often weigh over 80,000 pounds so injuries people sustain in crashes are usually more severe than in car accidents.
 About 20% of these accidents are caused by truck drivers.
 The rest is usually the car drivers’ fault.

 1. Fatigued Driving

 It’s not a rarity to find a sleepy driver behind the wheel of a big rig.
 The reason is simple.
 Trucking companies are under serious pressure to deliver as much cargo as quickly as possible.
 That’s why many drivers are working for 16 hours in a row.

 Studies show that some truck drivers average four to five hours of sleep every day, which is not sufficient to stay alert on the road.

 Even though Federal Motor Carrier Safety Regulations clearly state the limit on drivers’ working hours, many companies tend to find a way around these restrictions.
 In such cases, truck drivers often don’t have much choice: keep driving or lose the job.